peranakanfrancis/mary/content/en/post/luke11-5-13/index.md

 ---
 title: Luke 11:5-13
 subtitle: 'Jesus talks about this scenario but then moves into a passage that is very familiar: “Ask and you will receive, seek and you will find, knock and the door will be opened.”
 Ask yourself: do you take Jesus’s words literally?'
 summary: 'Jesus talks about this scenario but then moves into a passage that is very familiar: “Ask and you will receive, seek and you will find, knock and the door will be opened.”
-Ask yourself: do you take Jesus’s words literally?s'
+Ask yourself: do you take Jesus’s words literally?'
 authors:
 - admin
 tags: ["Reflection", "Luke"]